 Definition

 A pricing model in which a basic version of the product is offered for free while advanced features, higher usage tiers, or premium support require a paid subscription.
+The term was popularized by Fred Wilson in 2006.
 The free tier serves as an acquisition channel, lowering the barrier to try the product.
 PMs in freemium businesses must carefully design the line between free and paid to demonstrate enough value to convert while sustaining a viable business.

 Why It Matters for Product Managers